Skip to main content

 Preparation before System Burning

-1. Prepare the required equipment
+1. Prepare the required devices

 • Card reader